+Document reviews

+Analytic data Requirements/ In-depth interviews

-Document reviews Analytic data complexity Requirements/ standardization of data format, documentation and preparation for submission in repository In-depth interviews (researcher and staff) Document reviews
+complexity standardization of data (researcher and

+format, documentation staff)

+and preparation for

+submission in

+repository Document reviews

 Appendix D: Interview guides

 For NIH-funded researchers

 Introduction

 Thank you for taking the time to speak with me today about my research study.
 My name is Nonye Harvey and I am in the Epidemiology and Genomics Research Program at the National Cancer Institute.
 I am currently pursuing a Doctor of Public Health degree in Leadership in Public Health at the University of Illinois Chicago School of Public Health.